 SPE 102 Public Speaking and 3 hrs.
 Communication Theory (3-0) Examination of communications principles underlying successful platform behavior.
 Development of proficiency in the logic of argument and skill of speaking.
 Consideration of forms of public address; analysis and delivery of one such form as a semester assignment.
-Prerequisite: SPE 101 or consent of instructor.
+Prerequisite: SPE 101 with a grade of "C" or better or consent of instructor.